-Traditional Onam Pookkalam Setting
+Traditional Onam Pookalam Setting

-Traditional Onam Pookkalam, the process
+Traditional Onam Pookalam, the process

-Traditional Onam Pookkalam is not something that is laid on the Thiruvonam day.
+Traditional Onam Pookalam is not something that is laid on the Thiruvonam day.
 In addition, in the contemporary Kerala, we have seen people who have no idea about the tradition of Pookkalam making a flower design on the Thiruvonam Day.
 However traditionally it is not the way to go.
 Secondly, the interesting fact is that, traditionally, on the Thiruvonam day no Pookkalam is actually laid.

 The first day of the Onam festival commences with Atham.
 In most places, a visit to the nearby temple is a must early in the morning to seek blessings from Paradevatha (Family Deity) for the successful completion of the Onam festival.
 Mahabali’s travel from the Pathala begins on the day of Atham, it is believed.
 Similarly, Athachamayam is a main attraction of the day.
 In addition, many processions are conducted in many temples across Kerala.
 However, the most popular Athachamayam is at Thrippunithura.
 It is believed that Mahabali left to Pathala from the Earth at Thrippunithura.